pypeit/PypeIt/doc/help/pypeit_ql.rst

                             of the provided data, the code will construct new calibrations (assuming relevant raw files are provided).
                             (default: None)
+      --calib_group CALIB_GROUP
-      --clean               Remove the existing output directories to force a fresh reduction.
+                            If the calibration directory contains results from more than one calibration group, you *must* specify which one to use.
+The code will fault otherwise. (default: None) --clean               Remove the existing output directories to force a fresh reduction.
 If False, any existing directory structure will remain, but any existing science files will still